 We would recommend going for the largest air fryer your budget will allow as you’ll probably use it more than you expect.
 However, if you know you’ll only use it for the odd small snack, there are plenty of smaller ones on the market.

 A 6 cup (size) deep fryer is generally big enough for two people.
 However deep fryers do range in size from 2 to 12 cups.
 The larger ones often coming with 2 large baskets, rather than just one.
 Deep fryers are generally less portable than air fryers, so make sure you have enough counter space to leave it out fall time.

 - Air Fryer vs Deep Fryer: Health

-- Air Fryer vs Deep Fryer: Maintenance and Reliability
+- Air Fryer vs Deep Fryer: Cleaning

 - Air Fryer vs Deep Fryer: Price

 Cutting straight to it, deep fryers just win here, they are generally a little cheaper than a comparable air fryer.
 Many recognizable brands have a decent air fryer for around $100, and given the health benefits over a deep fryer, the small cost is worth it.